jahnnho1/quantum-aidiscord-bot/README.md

 Once you have these prerequisites, you can clone this repository and set up the necessary configuration files with your API keys and database credentials.

+### CREAR ARCHIVO .ENV

+- DISCORD_TOKEN =  "private credentials"
+- GTP_TOKEN = "private credentials"
+- MONGO_URI = "private credentials"
+- PREFIX = "/" #### puede cambiarlo si usted desea

 ## Usage

 To use the bot, users will need to send specific commands in the Discord chat.
 The bot will then generate an image or respond with text based on the user's query.
 Additionally, all user queries will be stored in the MongoDB database for future retrieval and improved responses.

+#### - !ask command
+- The ask slash command allows users to ask any question and receive an exhaustive answer.
+Simply type !ask followed by your question in a Discord channel where the bot is present, and the bot will use OpenAI's AI models to provide an answer.

+#### - !image command
+- The image slash command allows users to generate an image using OpenAI's DALL·E technology.
+Simply type !image followed by a description of the image you want to generate in a Discord channel where the bot is present, and the bot will send you an embedded message with the generated image.

 ## Contributions